ReciNet: Reciprocal Space-Aware Long-Range Modeling for Crystalline Property Prediction: Experimental Details

 \subsection{Training Time Scale Efficiency Analysis}

-Beyond the superior modeling capacity for crystalline materials, our ReGNet is faster and more efficient than previous works.
-To demonstrate the efficiency of ReGNet, we compare ReGNet and its multi-task variant ReGNet-MT with iComFormer, eComFormer, PotNet, Matformer, and ALIGNN.
-Evaluation is in terms of training time per epoch on the task of JARVIS formation energy prediction.
-From \Cref{fig:EfficiencyAnalysis}, ReGNet demonstrates superior computational efficiency.
-Specifically, ReGNet(3) outperforms iComFormer by 1.77$\times$, eComFormer by 2.96$\times$, PotNet by 1.08$\times$, Matformer by 1.65$\times$, and ALIGNN by 8.41$\times$ speedup.
-Finally, the time for ReGNet-MT predicting 5 properties does not even double.
-These results highlight the effectiveness of ReGNet in reducing computational overhead while maintaining performance in prediction as previously mentioned.
+Beyond the superior modeling capacity for crystalline materials, our ReciNet is faster and more efficient than previous works.
+To demonstrate the efficiency of ReciNet, we compare ReciNet and its multi-task variant, ReciNet-MT, with iComFormer, PotNet, Matformer, Crystalformer, and CrystalFramer.
+Evaluation is in terms of training time per epoch on the task of JARVIS formation energy prediction, the number of training epochs, total training time, and average inference time per material.
+From \Cref{tb:efficiency_new}, ReciNet demonstrates superior computational efficiency.
+Specifically, ReciNet outperforms PotNet by 1.2$\times$, Matformer by 1.7$\times$, iComFormer by 1.7$\times$, and CrystalFramer by 2.11$\times$ speedup.
+Finally, the time for ReciNet-MT predicting 5 properties does not even double compared to single property prediction.
+These results highlight the effectiveness of ReciNet in reducing computational overhead while maintaining performance in prediction, as previously mentioned.